Nilgiri Tea GBOP

 Brew with fresh boiling water and infuse for 3 to 5 minutes

-How to Serve- With Milk or with a Slice of Lemon.
-Can be used as a base for making Iced Tea.
+How to Serve: With milk or a slice of lemon.
+Some use this Tea as a base for Iced Tea.

 Health PointsHydration, Immune System, Refreshing, Relaxing